Conners Rating Scale: How to Score, Interpret, and Use It in School

 1 What is the child's age?

-This tool provides general guidance only.
-It does not constitute a clinical assessment.
-Always consult qualified professionals for formal ADHD assessment.
+This guide gives general advice.
+It is not a clinical ADHD test.
+Seek advice from professionals for formal assessment.

 From Structural Learning | structural-learning.com